 Photo Repair & Restoration

-I provide high-resolution print restorations, 35mm / 120 film scanning and digital archiving plus optional printing and framing for families, museums, artists and heritage groups.
-With over 25 years as professional film and digital photograper based in Norfolk, I can provide careful photo restorations of images deserving of accuracy and long-term preservation.
+I provide high-resolution print restorations and digital archiving plus optional printing and framing for families, museums, businesses and heritage groups.
+With over 25 years as a professional film and digital photographer based in Norfolk, I can provide careful photo restorations of images deserving of accuracy and long-term preservation using both conventional and new software techniques.

 print restoration (before- after) _bfx01